All Episodes

 I want to get this first report.

-Oh please oh my gosh I know but you know one thing I'm I'm I'm really proud of the team that we've assembled here Sarah Gregg and Tom Fitton and Dan Bongino and Sebastian Gorka, Jay Seculah who am I forgetting?
+But, you know, one thing I'm really proud of the team that we've assembled here, Sarah Gregg, and Tom Fitton and Dan Bongino and Sebastian Gorka, Jay Seculo.

-I'm um Sarah Carter Yes Eric Carter I mean these guys everybody together we're all doing our part here and we've been right and you know when I talk to people that really know my sources on a regular basis they keep confirming to me I'm more right than I even know I'm right.
+And, you know, when I talk to people that really know my sources on a regular basis, they keep confirming to me I'm more right than I even know I'm right.

-And I'm I'm listening I'm working the phones as hard as I can everybody else is and for those people that want an instant resolution that's just not how these investigations work.
+And for those people that want an instant resolution, that's just not how these investigations work.

-I mean, we've been able to in a year discover what Hillary rigged the primary.
+I mean, we've been able to, in a year, discover, what, Hillary rigged a primary.

 Then we finally discovered it was Clinton that paid for the dossier that was full of Russian lies.